davidvlaminck/OTLMOW-Model/README.md

         waarde : 6.0
     toestand : in-gebruik
 ```
-Access the meta data information by using the meta_info function.
+Access the metadata information by using the meta_info function.
 Pass in an object.
 Optionally you can use also pass an attribute to view the metadata of attributes itself
 ```
 print(meta_info(c, attribute='toestand'))
 ```